spinne/optimization/README.md

   Download the ZIP from https://github.com/spinne/optimization .
   Unpack it in a folder on your local system.
   Create a git repository in your local folder (git init).
-  Create an orphant gh-pages branch and remove all files from it.
+  Create an orphan gh-pages branch and remove all files from it.
   ( -> See: https://help.github.com/articles/creating-project-pages-manually/ )
   Get Node and Gulp up and running in your local folder.
   Install the gulp dependencies.
 Might be enough to just install gulp-gh-pages.